wdv4758h/Yeppp/BUILD.md

 pip install PeachPy
 ```

-Change directory to Yeppp! root and run `python codegen/core.py` to generate yepCore module.
+Change directory to Yeppp! root and run `make generate-core` to generate yepCore module.
 This will generate the files:

 *    library/headers/yepCore.h
 *    library/sources/core/*